List of Blue Exorcist chapters

 The chapters of the Blue Exorcist manga series are written and illustrated by Kazue Kato.
 The story revolves around Rin Okumura, a teenager who discovers he is the son of Satan born from a human woman and is the inheritor of Satan's powers.
 When Satan kills his guardian, Rin decides to become an exorcist in order to defeat his father.

 Blue Exorcist has been serialized by Shueisha in the monthly manga magazine Jump Square since April 2009.
-The first tankōbon volume was released on August 4, 2009; thirty-two volumes have been released as of May 2, 2025.
+The first tankōbon volume was released on August 4, 2009; thirty-four volumes have been released as of May 1, 2026.
 The digital versions of the tankōbon in Japan are released in "Remastered" format, which include color on pages within each chapter that were originally printed in color in the monthly issues.

 Outside Japan, the series is licensed in France by Kazé Manga, with the first volume released on May 27, 2010.
 The series was licensed by Viz Media for release in North America, who released the first volume on April 5, 2011; with overall thirty volumes released as of December 3, 2024.